Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Make sure that the bridge is erected somewhere the floor is flat, with no sharp corners to fall on.
+**Mitigation**: Make sure that the bridge is erected somewhere the floor is flat, with no sharp corners or objects to fall on.
 Don't let kids jump up and down on the bridge (both because the blocks can slip and the child can fall off).
 Children should only go on the bridge one at a time.
 Don't let children crawl under the bridge.
 Demonstrator to check the bridge is stable before allowing children to stand on it.

 Call first aider in the event of an accident.